 What springs to mind when you imagine Brazil?

-A stab in the dark says some naked ladies, pineapples and bananas, beach, big butts and a whole lot of hot football players.
+A stab in the dark says some tiny bikinis, pineapples and bananas, beach, big butts and a whole lot of hot football players.

 Now let’s go for a Brazilian boyfriend.